Crypto Exchange Bybit Signs New Esports Deals With Scandinavian Powerhouses Astralis and Alliance

 "It's been a pleasure to get to know the people over at Bybit, and what's made me personally excited for this deal is that not only are we both at the forefront of our respective industries but we also have a drive to be a positive impact on the world we operate in.
 Throughout this partnership Alliance and Bybit will do initiatives and run campaigns focused on sustainability, education and charity.

-"You will find the Bybit logo on Alliance jerseys going into TI10 in October where they are competing for the $40 million dollar prize pool," said Berg.
+"You will find the Bybit logo on Alliance jerseys going into TI10 in October where they are competing for the USD40 million dollar prize pool," said Berg.

 Bybit says the future of the partnerships will be guided by the esports and crypto communities' shared passion for the thrill of competition and their drive for next-level performance.